Noureddine Morceli: 1993–1995

 In 1993 Morceli narrowly missed his own world record when he won the Mediterranean Games in Narbonne in 3:29.20 min.
 By that time Morceli had set himself a new aim: to break Steve Cram's eight-year-old record over the Mile (3:46.32).
 Throughout the season he was virtually without any serious competitors.
 In Monaco he narrowly missed the 3000 m world record.
 There was even talk that he might skip the World Championships in order to concentrate fully on the world-record hunt.
 However, in the end he decided to take part.
 At the World Championships in Stuttgart, the final of 1500 m started at a relatively slow pace, but Morceli was always in complete control, sprinting away in the last lap to win easily and retain his world title.
 In the following weeks he failed twice to set a new world record over the Mile in Berlin and Brussels.
-But just two days after the race in Brussels he astonished everyone by crushing the old record with a time of 3:44.39.
+But just two days after the race in Brussels he astonished everyone by crushing the old record with a time of 3:44.39, the first mile ran at 16 mph.

 In 1994, he set the new 3000 m world record, clocking 7:25.11.
 He also experimented successfully with the 5000 m.
-In Zurich he outsprinted the rest of the field to take the victory and also won the 5000 m race in Rieti.
+In Zurich he outsprinted the rest of the field to take the victory (51.93 seconds last lap) and also won the 5000 m race in Rieti.
 The only defeat of the season came when Morceli opted for an unusual 800 m appearance in Cologne.
 Morceli broke the 2000 m world record in the following season, setting a new mark of 4:47.88.
 Nine days later Morceli set the last world record of his magnificent career, when he lowered his own 1500 m record to 3:27.37 in Nice.
 Only a few days after this he almost broke the record again when he triumphed in 3:27.52 in Monaco.
 Later on that year he defended easily the 1500 m World Champion title in Gothenburg.
 Shortly after, Morceli tried to improve on his Mile record in Zurich but did not succeed.